Where are they now? Man Utd’s U21 team in Marcus Rashford’s last game

-Having already spent four spells away from the club on loan, Will Keane was 23 years old when United’s U21s failed to muster a goal against Man City.
+Having already spent four spells away from the club on loan, Keane was 23 years old when United’s under-21s failed to muster a goal against Man City.

 Scott McTominay (sub)

-Now 23, Mitchell has made one senior appearance for United — the final game of the 2016–17 season under Mourinho.
+Mitchell made just one senior appearance for United — the final game of the 2016–17 season under Mourinho.